thearyanahmed/mcp-digitalocean/internal/account/README.md

-# Account Tools
+# DigitalOcean Account Tools

-This directory provides tool-based handlers for interacting with account-related features via the MCP Server.
+This directory provides tool-based handlers for interacting with DigitalOcean account-related features via the MCP Server.
 All account operations are exposed as tools that accept structured arguments—no resource URIs are used.
 Pagination and filtering are supported where applicable.

 ## Supported Tools